biobakery/biobakery_workflows/readme.md

 To generate a file to use as input for InputRead1Files, follow the Terra instructions https://support.terra.bio/hc/en-us/articles/360033353952-Creating-a-list-file-of-reads-for-input-to-a-workflow , adding to command #2 the InputRead1Identifier and the InputExtension.
 For example with InputRead1Identifier = ".R1" and InputExtension = ".fastq.gz" command #2 would now be
 `gsutil ls gs:/your_data_Google_bucket_id/ | grep ".fastq.gz" | grep ".R1" > ubams.list` .
 Also since for this workflow we are looking for fastq or fastq.gz input files you might change the name of the file list in this command from "ubams.list" to "fastq_list.txt" .

-These five required inputs would only be modified if the versions of Kneaddata and HUMAnN v2 change.
+These six required inputs would only be modified if the versions of Kneaddata and HUMAnN v2 change.
 These are databases that are specifically tied to the software version.
 * versionSpecificChocophlan : The Chocophlan database used by HUMAnN.
 This is located at `databases/humann/full_chocophlan_plus_viral.v0.1.1.tar.gz` in this workspace google bucket.
 * versionSpecifichumanDB : The human reference database used by Kneaddata.
 This is located at `databases/kneaddata/Homo_sapiens_hg37_human_contamination_Bowtie2_v0.1.tar.gz` in this workspace google bucket.
-* versionSpecificrrnaDB : The human rrna reference database used by Kneaddata.
+* versionSpecifictranscriptDB : The human rrna reference database used by Kneaddata.
 This is located at `databases/kneaddata/Homo_sapiens_hg38_transcriptome_Bowtie2_v0.1.tar.gz` in this workspace google bucket.
+* versionSpecificrrnaDB : The SILVA rrna reference database used by Kneaddata.
+This is located at `databases/kneaddata/SILVA_128_LSUParc_SSUParc_ribosomal_RNA_v0.2.tar.gz` in this workspace google bucket.
 * versionSpecificUniRef90 : The uniref90 reference database used by HUMAnN.
 This is located at `databases/humann/uniref90_annotated_1_1.tar.gz` in this workspace google bucket.
 * versionSpecificUtilityMapping : The utility mapping database used by HUMAnN.
 This is located at `databases/humann/full_utility_mapping_1_1.tar.gz` in this workspace google bucket.